flow-project/flow/docs/source/flow_setup.rst

 ::

     1° go to localhost:8888/tree
-    2° the password is 'admin' and you can run all your notebook and tutorial
+    2° the password is 'admin' and you can run all your notebooks and tutorials